Low Tc Hafnium Kinetic Inductance Device with High Internal Quality Factor: Generalization of the Marttis-Bardeen model

 Note that the previous discussion assumes the density of states after broadening has the Lorentzian shape down to zero energy.
 However, other models with different distributions have been proposed \cite{skvortsov2013subgap}.
 The complex conductance measurement with resonators is not sensitive enough to distinguish between the various models.
 And the actual behavior of $\partial n_\mathrm{qp}/\partial T$ may differ.
 Generally speaking, any density of states broadening will increase $\partial n_\mathrm{qp}/\partial T$ close to zero temperature, reducing the response.

-Another implicit assumption is that the quasiparticle distribution is thermal, which might not be a precise description.
+Another implicit assumption requiring examination is the thermal quasiparticle distribution.
 Various experiments \cite{barends2008quasiparticle} have observed quasiparticle lifetimes diverging from the BCS theory as the superconductor being cooled, indicating a significant population of residue quasiparticles.
 Conventional treatment includes introducing an effective chemical potential \cite{gao2008equivalence}, and assuming they follow a thermal distribution.
 In addition, the readout microwave can also alter the quasiparticle distribution and break Cooper pairs through multiphoton processes, preventing the predicted noise equivalent power from being achieved \cite{goldie2012non}.
 With all the theoretical uncertainties, the prediction of KID sensitivity remains a challenging task.
 Further studies with energy calibrations will improve the understanding.

 In conclusion, we measured the performance of KIDs fabricated from Hf films deposited on heated silicon substrates.
 The $T_c$ of a \SI{250}{\nano\meter} film deposited at \SI{200}{ \degreeCelsius} is \SI{249(2)}{\milli\kelvin}.
 Post-fabrication annealing reduces the $T_c$ to \SI{233(2)}{\milli\kelvin} and raises the sheet kinetic inductance from $\SI{4.8(1)}{\pico\henry}/\square$ to $\SI{5.3(1)}{\pico\henry}/\square$.
 The complex conductivity of Hf was carefully characterized at temperatures from \SI{10}{\milli\kelvin} to $0.25T_c$ from resonance measurements of KIDs operated at frequencies from $0.17\Delta/h$ to $0.6\Delta/h$.
 The temperature and frequency dependence can be well described by the generalized M-B theory with the state broadening parameter $\Gamma$.
 Notably, annealing also reduces $\Gamma$ from $4\times10^{-3}\Delta_0$ to $1.5\times10^{-3}\Delta_0$, which hints to an improvement in the energy response.